PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ---

 It’s very common that you want to build your package for multiple target distributions.
-But if you want to support both bleeding-edge Tumbleweed and Leap or SLE, you need to adjust your specfile accordingly That is why you need to know the distribution version macros.
+But if you want to support both bleeding-edge Tumbleweed and Leap or SLE, you need to adjust your specfile accordingly.
+That is why you need to know the distribution version macros.

 The best source of information is the [table](https://en.opensuse.org/openSUSE:Packaging_for_Leap#RPM_Distro_Version_Macros) on the openSUSE wiki that will show you the values of these distribution macros for every SLE/openSUSE version.
 If you want examples on how to identify a specific distro, see this [table](https://en.opensuse.org/openSUSE:Build_Service_cross_distribution_howto#Detect_a_distribution_flavor_for_special_code).